On completeness of local intertwining periods

-Let $(G,H)$ be a reductive symmetric pair over a local field of characteristic zero, and let $\pi$ be a smooth admissible and irreducible representation of $G$.
+Let $(G,H)$ be a reductive symmetric pair over a local field of characteristic zero, and let $\pi$ be a smooth admissible representation of $G$.
+When $G$ is a real reductive group, by smooth admissible, we mean smooth admissible of moderate growth, and Fr\'echet, as in \cite[Chapter 11]{RRG2}.
+We denote by $\Hom_H(\pi,\BC)$ the space of $H$-invariant linear forms on $\pi$, which we assume to be moreover continuous in the archimedean case.
 Understanding when $\Hom_H(\pi,\BC)$ is nonzero, i.e., when $\pi$ is $H$-distinguished, and in such case determining the dimension of $\Hom_H(\pi,\BC)$, is a central problem in the part of the local relative Langlands program concerned with symmetric pairs.
 The most interesting problems are usually stated in terms of the Langlands parameter of $\pi$, and the distinction of $\pi$ as well as the dimension of $\Hom_H(\pi,\BC)$ when $\pi$ is distinguished are also predicted in such terms.
 We refer for example to \cite{Prel}, \cite{SV}, \cite{Wan}, \cite{GGP} or \cite{BSV} for such predictions.
 In order to prove conjectures of this type, usually one first treats the case when $\pi$ is cuspidal or square-integrable, most of the time using relative trace formula methods as for example in \cite{WGGP}, \cite{MWGGP}, \cite{FLO}, \cite{BPGalsq}.
 Inspired by the global works of \cite{JLR} and \cite{LR}, and building on the local works of \cite{BD}, \cite{Carmona-Delorme-H-inv-form-FE-JFA}, \cite{Brylinski-Delorme-H-inv-form-MeroExtension-Invention}, an efficient tool, called local intertwining periods, was introduced in \cite{MatJFA} for certain Galois pairs attached to inner forms of the general linear group, in order to reduce the study of distinction on induced representations to the case of square-integrable or cuspidal representations.
 A much more general version of local intertwining periods, for pairs $(G,H)$ that we call unimodular in this paper, was then provided by \cite{MO}, and the results of \cite{MO} were further extended in \cite{MOY}.
 Intertwining periods are meromorphic families of invariant linear forms on analytic families of induced representations which can be used to analyze $\Hom_H(\pi,\BC)$ when $\pi$ is parabolically induced, and more generally a quotient of such a representation (see for example \cite{FLO}, \cite{MatZ}, \cite{MatJFA}, and \cite{SX}).
 They are also useful to establish results on multiplicities, see \cite{FLO} for a major application of this idea, and Theorem \ref{thm sl linear} below for a modest but interesting example.
 The natural question that we study in this paper, is under which condition on $\pi$ one can hope that $\Hom_H(\pi,\BC)$ can be exhausted by linear combinations of regularized or even normalized intertwining periods, for $\pi$ an induced representation.
 Whenever it is possible, it has nice applications as explained above, to the study of distinction of quotients of $\pi$ as well as that of multiplicities, but also to the computation of certain signs occurring in functional equations attached to the functionals in $\Hom_H(\pi,\BC)$ (see for example \cite{LM} or \cite{Sign}).